dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

   key would be fused/bundled together.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
-* [ ] Reconsider "uneven" load test.
+* [ ] IN PROGRESS Reconsider "uneven" load test.
 Do I need yet another consumer which is async but only on partition?
 I think so.
 I need a way to make a case for the key-based processing.
+   * DONE Create a "record-at-a-time" consumer.
+   * Create a "parallel"
 * [ ] Table of perf results. 'compute mode + test flavor' on the Y axis, 'consumer type' on the X axis.
 The values are throughput and latency.
 Actually maybe a throughput table separate from the latency table.
 Consider other options too.